ibrahimkhxl/ibrahimkhxl/README.md

 - 👀 I’m interested in Data Science and Finance
 - 🌱 I’m currently learning Data Structure and algorithms
 - 💞️ I’m looking to collaborate on Innovative Data Science Projects
-- 😄 Pronouns: They/Don't know me son!
+- 😄 Pronouns: They / Don't know me son!
 - ⚡ Fun fact: This is an age of information, and truth is a commodity.

 <!---